 Here are just a few reasons:

-- Nurse Practitioners place a significant focus on teaching patients about their health conditions and treatment recommendations.
+• Nurse Practitioners place a significant focus on teaching patients about their health conditions and treatment recommendations.
+They can often spend more time with patients than other providers.

-- Nurse Practitioners listen to patients and strive to understand how their health problems are affecting them.
+• Nurse Practitioners listen to patients and strive to understand how their health problems are affecting each aspect of their life.

-If there are complex health problems or something beyond the knowledge, skills or abilities of a Nurse Practitioner, a referral to the appropriate specialist or health care provider can be made.
-Nurse Practitioners want each patient to get the best care possible, and sometimes that means transfer of care to a physician.
-In other cases the Nurse Practitioner may continue to care for a patient in partnership with a physician and/or other health care professionals.
+If there are complex health problems or something beyond the knowledge, skills or abilities of a Nurse Practitioner, they have a responsibility to ensure that the appropriate specialist or health care provider is consulted.
+Nurse Practitioners want each patient to get the best care possible, and in some instances that may mean transfer of care to a physician.
+In other care models, the Nurse Practitioner may care for a patient in a care team including a physician and/or other health care professionals.

-Nurse practitioners are accountable for their own practice and communicate with clients about health assessment findings and diagnoses, further required testing and referral to other health-care professionals; they are also responsible for client follow-up.
-Nurse practitioners counsel clients on symptom management, health maintenance, pharmacotherapy, alternative therapies, rehabilitation strategies and other health programs.
+Nurse practitioners are accountable for their own practice.
+It is their responsibility to communicate with clients about results and diagnoses, treatment plans, further testing, referral to other health-care professionals if needed, and are responsible for follow-up.
+Nurse practitioners counsel clients on symptom management, health maintenance, medication management, alternative therapies, rehabilitation strategies and other health programs.

-You will find Nurse Practitioners in hospitals, urgent care centers, nursing homes, assisted living facilities, maternity clinics, community clinics, and doctor’s offices.
-Nurse Practitioners also work clinics in the community with a team of other health care professionals.
-However, the lack of a provincial funding model necessary to reimburse Nurse Practitioners for the care that they provide is limiting access to Nurse Practitioner care.
+You will find Nurse Practitioners in hospitals, urgent care centers, nursing homes, assisted living facilities, maternity clinics, community clinics, and primary care offices.
+Nurse Practitioners may at times work in clinics in the community with a team of other health care professionals.
+Currently, most Alberta NPs work in hospitals because lack of a funding model with the government highly limits where they are able to practice.
+This lack of a provincial funding model prevents Nurse Practitioners to have their own clinic in the community and is limiting access to Nurse Practitioner care.
+If you’d love to see more NPs in the community, follow the link to Get Involved and write to your local MLA.
+The NPAA is working hard to remove this barrier.
+Stay tuned!

 Follow along on our blog to learn more about NPs in various practice settings.